-139. (a) In no case may a meeting of the Grand Lodge, or of any Metropolitan, Provincial or District Grand Lodge, or of any private Lodge be held upon and the provisions of this Rule are subject always to those days being prohibited days for any such meeting.
+- 139. (a) In no case may a meeting of the Grand Lodge, or of any Metropolitan, Provincial or District Grand Lodge, or of any private Lodge be held upon - (i) Christmas Day or Good Friday; or - unless by prior dispensation of the Grand Master, a Sunday and the provisions of this Rule are subject always to those days being prohibited days for any such meeting.